Lingeswaran2018/Lingeswaran2018/README.md

-👋 Hi, I'm Lingeswaran, currently pursuing a degree in Electrical Engineering at the University of Moratuwa.
-I'm passionate about machine learning and its applications in various fields.
-Currently, I am gaining practical experience in the field of electronics through an internship at Vega Innovation.

-About Me
+👋 **Hi, I'm Lingeswaran!**
+I'm an Electrical Engineering undergraduate at the **University of Moratuwa**, passionate about **Machine Learning, AI, and Robotics**.
+My focus lies in **LLM projects, chatbot development, Edge AI, fine-tuning models, and robotics**.

+### **About Me**
-🔭 I'm enthusiastic about exploring the intersections of technology and innovation.
+🔭 I explore the intersections of **AI, automation, and real-world applications**.
-🌱 I'm continuously learning and expanding my knowledge in machine learning and electronics.
+🌱 Continuously learning and experimenting with **LLMs, Edge AI, and model fine-tuning**.
-💼 Currently interning at Vega Innovation as an Electronic Engineer.
-💻 I enjoy coding and solving problems using Python and MATLAB.
-📚 I'm dedicated to academic excellence and strive to contribute positively to the field of electrical engineering.
-Interests
-Machine Learning
-Artificial Intelligence
+💼 Currently working on **chatbots, speech AI, and robotic intelligence**.
+💻 Passionate about coding, problem-solving, and deploying **AI models efficiently**.
+📚 Dedicated to pushing the boundaries of **ML, embedded systems, and cloud AI**.

+### **Interests**
+✅ Large Language Models (LLMs) & Chatbots
+✅ Edge AI & On-Device ML
+✅ Model Fine-Tuning & Optimization
+✅ Robotics & Autonomous Systems
-Embedded Systems
+✅ Embedded Systems & AI Deployment